After the Armistice (Nov. 1918-April 1919)

 Hay Pallets for Beds at Camp Devens, Ayer Mass.
 1919

-From Boston, Sam traveled to Camp Devens in Ayer, Mass. where he was billeted with the rest of the 26th Division pending discharge from service.
-Following a Division Review by the New England Governors at Camp Devens on April 22 and a parade in Boston on April 25, the officers and men of the 26th Division received their discharges on April 28-30, 1919.
+At every station along the route, crowds of well-wishers welcomed the doughboys home with cheers, flags, bands and baked treats.
+Following a Division Review by the New England Governors at Camp Devens on April 22 and a grand Divisional Parade in Boston on April 25, the officers and men of the 26th Division received their discharges on April 28-30, 1919.

 Along with their discharge certificates, Sam and all other members of the 26th Division honorably discharged from service received a Discharge Bonus of $60.00 per man regardless of rank.
 Each soldier was issued three scarlet Discharge Chevrons to be worn midway between the elbow and shoulder on the left sleeve of the overcoat, service coat and olive drab uniform shirt which distinguished the honorably discharged status of the wearer (it was unlawful under the National Defense Act for discharged troops to wear the uniform without this distinctive mark).
 Sam also displayed three gold War Service Chevrons above the left sleeve cuff representing 18 months of overseas service (1 for every 6 months Over There).
+Those who had served among the original 100,000 volunteer troops who were first deployed with the AEF (both Regular Army and National Guard) could also display a “Sammy Star” over their Service Chevrons to indicate they had been the “first in the fight” rather than having been drafted into service.

 The Last March Home from Devens, 1919

 Railroad tickets were provided to discharged soldiers at a reduced rate of $.02 per mile from the place of discharge to their homes.
-A Travel Allowance of $.05 per mile was also paid from the place of discharge to the place of original enlistment or induction, which for Sam was from Camp Devens in Ayer back to Boston.
+A Travel Allowance of $.05 per mile was also paid from the place of discharge to the place of original enlistment or induction, which for Sam was from Camp Devens in Ayer back to Somerville, Mass.

 Approximately only 57% of the officers and men who originally went overseas with the 26th “Yankee” Division returned home with it…

-Published on November 10, 2008 at 5:30 pm Leave a Comment
+Published on November 10, 2008 at 5:30 pm Comments (1)

-The URI to TrackBack this entry is: http://worldwar1letters.wordpress.com/the-adventure-unfolds/over-there-1918-1919/after-the-armistice-nov-1918-april-1919/trackback/
+The URI to TrackBack this entry is: https://worldwar1letters.wordpress.com/the-adventure-unfolds/over-there-1918-1919/after-the-armistice-nov-1918-april-1919/trackback/

 RSS feed for comments on this post.

-Leave a Comment
+Leave a comment